maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW3/HW3-report.md

 A bar chart is a suitable choice when you want to compare discrete categories (in this case, U.S. states) and their corresponding values (New Cases).
 Bar charts allow for easy visual comparison between categories and are particularly useful for showing differences in quantities.

 I used a bar chart to represent the New Cases data for different U.S. states.
-Each state is a distinct category, and the height of each bar represents the number of new cancer cases'in that state.
+Each state is a distinct category, and the height of each bar represents the number of new cancer cases in that state.
 This choice allows viewers to quickly see which states have the highest and lowest numbers of new cases, making it effective for comparing states' cancer incidence.

 Idiom: Bar Chart / Mark: Line
 | Data: Attribute | Data: Attribute Type  | Encode: Channel |